NWPUFranklee/CDSeg/README.md

 # CDSeg
 # Acknowledgements
- We are very grateful for the following work that has helped us：、
+ We are very grateful for the following work that has helped us：

  @ARTICLE{10962188,
   author={Cao, Qinglong and Chen, Yuntian and Ma, Chao and Yang, Xiaokang}, journal={IEEE Transactions on Geoscience and Remote Sensing},